Bahrain court upholds sentences on uprising leaders

-DUBAI A Bahraini civilian court on Tuesday upheld jail sentences of between five and 25 years against leaders of last year's pro-democracy uprising, a decision that could further ignite unrest in the small Gulf Arab state.
+DUBAI A Bahraini civilian court on Tuesday upheld sentences of up to life in prison against leaders of last year's pro-democracy uprising, a decision that could dim prospects for defusing unrest in the small Gulf Arab state.

-Bahrain's main opposition bloc condemned the ruling: "These are invalid verdicts that are worthless.
-They are an example of the regime's despotism," Al Wefaq said in a statement.
+Amnesty International, a London-based human rights group, described the ruling as outrageous.

 Bahrain, where the U.S. Fifth Fleet is based, has been in political turmoil since a protest movement dominated by majority Shi'ite Muslims erupted in February 2011 during a wave of revolts against authoritarian governments across the Arab world.